Phaeton body: Decline in popularity

 In 1952, a year after Willys last offered the Jeepster, Chrysler Corporation built three Imperial Parade phaetons for ceremonial use, one by New York City, one by Los Angeles, and one intended for the White House, but ultimately used for events throughout the United States.
 These were dual-cowl phaetons custom-built on stretched versions of the company’s Imperial Crown Limousine chassis.

 As a model name

 In the late 1930s, Buick included a "convertible phaeton" body style, which was actually a four-door convertible, as the doors had roll up windows in them and the car could be fully closed.

 During the 1956 model year, Mercury marketed the four-door hardtop versions of its Montclair and Monterey models as "phaetons."

-In 2004, Volkswagen introduced a vehicle with the name Phaeton, which has a typical four-door sedan body style.
+In 2004, Volkswagen introduced a vehicle with the name Phaeton, based on the Audi A8, which had a typical four-door sedan body style.